About the Western Regional Enterprise Network

 Misty R. Morrison is from Danvers in Digby County, NS.
-Misty was called to the Nova Scotia Bar in 2009 and worked at Nova Scotia Legal Aid, as an Associate at Oliver Janson Law Inc. and is currently employed as a Crown Attorney with the Nova Scotia Public Prosecution Service.
+Misty was called to the Nova Scotia Bar in 2009 and has worked at Nova Scotia Legal Aid, as an Associate at Oliver Janson Law Inc. and is currently employed as a Crown Attorney with the Nova Scotia Public Prosecution Service.
 Misty has also worked as a Coordinator of Race Relations Cross Cultural Understanding and Human Rights as well as a substitute teacher in the education field.
-She is very excited to join Oliver in serving Digby and surrounding areas.
-Misty also volunteers as a Board Member on the Council on African Canadian Education and the Western Regional Enterprise Network.
+Misty volunteers as a Board Member on the Council on African Canadian Education and the Western Regional Enterprise Network.

 Angélique LeBlanc, Chief Executive Officer:

 Angélique has 15 years experience in the economic and business development sectors of Nova Scotia, along with 6 years of experience in teaching abroad.
 After returning to Canada, she worked as Manager of the CDÉNÉ Business Development and Entrepreneurship Centre at where she regularly worked in partnership with government representatives, private sector, and non-profit organizations.
 Angélique has recently completed an MBA through Université de Moncton.